-Who can apply to be a Grand Challenge Scholar?
+Who can apply to be a Grand Challenges Scholar?

-While it is expected that the GCSP will eventually be open to all majors, the application process this year will be open only to first- and second-year engineering students and to third-year engineering students who have completed or arranged to complete a satisfactory research project somewhat related to a Grand Challenge.
-Applicants must have a GPA above 3.0.
-Students who have a record of academic misconduct or who are on credit warning are not eligible for this program.
+The GCSP application process this year will be open to first- and second-year students and to third-year students who have completed or arranged to complete a satisfactory research project somewhat related to a Grand Challenge.
+All majors are welcome to apply, not just engineering majors.
+There is no longer a minimum GPA requirement, but students who have a record of academic misconduct or who are on GPA or credit warning are not eligible to apply.

-What is the process for applying to be a Grand Challenge Scholar?
+What is the process for applying to be a Grand Challenges Scholar?

 Why is there an application process?